Crown rabbi (Iberia): Portugal

+Presiding above the arrabis was a high functionary of the crown known as the arrabi mor (or arrabi-môr; chief rabbi) and reporting to the King.
+Besides supervising the administration of justice, he also was in charge of fiscal administration and presided over the ouvidores (auditors) of the kingdom.

 The position of arrabi mor emerged in Portugal as a result of efforts begun in the 12th century to centralize the legal and fiscal system in the country.
 By the late 13th century this effort extended to all of Portuguese Jewry, as manifested by the creation of a network of Jewish officials in each locality.
 The head of this network was the arrabi mor (chief rabbi) who acted as the royal tax collector similar to the position of the almoxarife mayor (chief financial administrator) in Castile.
 Under him were seven officials also called arrabis or ouvidores (auditors) who were responsible for taxes in their region (arrabiado); the local arrabis were assigned to individual communities after the model in Castile and Aragon.

 The high post tended to be filled by wealthy Jews, and the post was handed down and controlled by family dynasties.
 The first arrabi mor mentioned was Don Judah in the 13th century under King Dinis, followed by his son Guedelha.
 The main duties were judicial, and fiscal.
 Judicially, the decisions of the arrabi mor concerning matters in the Jewish community were final, per a decree by Afonso III in 1266, and he was responsible only for the highest issues, as the simpler suits and appeals were judged by the local arrabis.

 A powerful arrabi-mor could sometimes influence the laws of the kingdom in favor of the aljama.
 Such a man was Moses Navarro under King John I of Portugal.
 Following the carnage and forced conversions in the 1391 massacre of Jews in Seville and its aftermath in other kingdoms of the Iberian peninsula, the devastation threatened to spill across the border into Portugal, but Moses Navarro exercised his power and influence with the monarch and his knowledge of edicts from the Vatican by Popes Boniface IX and Clement VI friendly to Jews to prevent any harm from coming to Portuguese Jewry.
-King John upon hearing of the edicts, immediately promulgated a law on July 17, 1392 prohibiting any persecution, which was obeyed gladly by his subjects due to the extent of his popularity in the land.
+King John upon hearing of the edicts, immediately promulgated a law on July 17, 1392, prohibiting any persecution, which was obeyed gladly by his subjects due to the extent of his popularity in the land.
 As a result, Portugal became a safe haven for Jews escaping persecution in Spain.